AlexisOvando/ARDPIC/README.md

 ### Features
 - interface to controlling the programmer
 - .hex file selector
-- Support for PIC 16f877a
+- Support for PIC 16f877a only
 - Development the version 2

 ### HOW TO USE